Mushinako/Advent-of-Code-2020/Day 13/analysis.md

 ### Why `70`, `21`, `15`, and `105`?

-That's all nice and good, but *how* did I get those numbers?
+That's all nice and good, but *where* did I get those numbers?
 So far I just pulled them out of thin air and showed that they're special, but I haven't discussed how to find them.

 The `105` is probably the easiest to find.
 It needs to have a remainder of `0` when divided by all the moduli.
 In other words, it has to be a multiple of all